saintic/sdi/git.md

 # head: <type>(<scope>): <subject>
 # - type: feat, fix, docs, style, refactor, test, chore, perf
 # - scope: can be empty (eg. if the change is a global or difficult to assign to a single component)
-# - subject: start with verb (such as 'change'), 50-character line
+# - subject: start with verb (such as 'change'), 50-character line, english
 #
 # body: 72-character wrapped.
 This should answer:
 # * Why was this change necessary?